Andreas Roller: Biography

 He began working as a decorator and engineering assistant to his father in 1821.
 The following year, he became Chief Engineer at the Theater in der Josefstadt.
-After leaving that post, around 1830, he worked at theatres throughout Germany and Austria; also travelling to England, Scotland, and France.
-While in Berlin, he worked with the architect and designer, Karl Friedrich Schinkel, who has a lasting influence on his work.
+After leaving that post, around 1830, he worked at theatres throughout Germany and Austria; he also traveled to England, Scotland, and France.
+While in Berlin, he worked with the architect and designer Karl Friedrich Schinkel, who had a lasting influence on his work.

-In 1833, he was invited to St. Petersburg to become a decorator and Chief Engineer for the Imperial Theatres: a position he held until 1879, when illness forced him to resign.
+In 1833, Roller was invited to St. Petersburg to become a decorator and Chief Engineer for the Imperial Theatres.
+He held this position until 1879, when illness forced him to resign.
 During those years, he designed some of the most significant productions in his adopted country, including the premier of A Life for the Tsar, by Mikhail Glinka, one of the first Russian operas, at the Imperial Bolshoi Kamenny Theatre.
 His technical contributions included the introduction of moving scenery and the so-called "ruin effect", where the stage set appears to collapse.
 In 1862, he created a version of La Forza del Destino, by Verdi, with thunder and the illusion of rain.

 He was eventually involved in over 200 plays, operas and ballets, as well as producing over a thousand tableaux vivants.
-He also painted curtains and created a panorama of the city of Palermo that was displayed near the Mikhailovsky Manezh, but was destroyed by fire a mere two years later, in 1852.
+He also painted curtains and created a panorama of the city of Palermo, which was displayed near the Mikhailovsky Manezh, but was destroyed by fire a mere two years later, in 1852.
 Several reconstruction projects made use of his expertise; notably those at the Winter Palace (1836) and the Hermitage (1856).
 That same year, he was named a Professor of perspective at the Imperial Academy.
 He became a Russian citizen in 1873.